Frequently Asked Questions

-Our Site provides users the opportunity to opt-out of receiving communications from BDA and our business affiliates at any time on our modify profile" page.
+Our website provides users the opportunity to opt-out of receiving communications from Boulder Digital Arts at any time on our modify profile page.

 Links to Other Websites

 The Site contains links to other websites.
-BDA does not control the privacy policies of business partners, advertisers, sponsors or other websites to which BDA provides hyperlinks.
+Boulder Digital Arts does not control the privacy policies of business partners, advertisers, sponsors or other websites to which Boulder Digital Arts provides hyperlinks.

 Your California Privacy Rights

-California Civil Code Section 1798.83 permits customers of the BDA who are California residents to request certain information regarding its disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please send an e-mail to email@example.com or write us:
+California Civil Code Section 1798.83 permits customers of Boulder Digital Arts who are California residents to request certain information regarding its disclosure of personal information to third parties for their direct marketing purposes.
+To make such a request, please send an e-mail to email@example.com or write to us at:

 Boulder Digital Arts, LLC., 1600 Range Street, Suite 100, Boulder, CO 80301